 Reversed downward trend and increased minority enrollment by over 30% as an Admission Officer and Coordinator of Minority Student Recruitment at Princeton University

-Mr. Marshall also worked with 3M Company in their public affairs department for over six years.
+Mr. Marshall also worked with 3M Company in their public affairs department for almost seven years.
 At 3M, he lobbied on Capitol Hill and managed the 3M Political Action Committee.
 Mr. Marshall managed a political contributions budget of over $400,000 and successfully administered the distribution of those funds in political campaigns at federal and state levels.
-In 2004, he represented 3M at the Democratic and Republican National Conventions.

 Early in his career before graduate school, Mr. Marshall served as an Admission Officer and Coordinator of Minority Student Recruitment at Princeton University, where he helped to increase minority student enrollment by over 30% in three years, reversing a downward trend.